Kunawai Terrace

 No analysis available

-I looked for hotel pool references such as hotel rental pool, managed-by-hotel, or branded pool programs and found none.
-Since the remarks do not indicate that STR is allowed, this must also be false.
+I looked for hotel-pool references such as hotel rental pool, hotel rental program, or branded pool participation and found none.
+Since STR is not evidenced as allowed in the remarks, this remains false.

-I searched for wording like mandatory pool, required participation, or cannot opt out, and found nothing.
-There is no evidence of any hotel rental pool program, so mandatory participation is not supported.
+I searched for wording like mandatory pool participation or required rental-program membership and found nothing.
+There is also no evidence of any hotel pool program in the remarks, so mandatory participation is not supported.

 No analysis available